 But constantly filling quiet moments prevents your nervous system from learning that stillness is safe.

-Not every anxious thought signals a real emergency.
+Not every anxious thought signals a real problem.

 Sometimes it’s just momentum — the residual speed of a busy life.